ghb24/NECI_STABLE/docs/pages/01_user_doc/01_getting_into_the_game.md

 create a bitbucket account as prompted if necessary.

 To gain access to the NECI repository, an ssh key is required.
-This can be generated on any linux machine using the command
+This can be generated on any linux machine using the command\footnote{`ssh-keygen` can also generate DSA keys.
+Some ssh clients and servers will reject DSA keys longer than 1024 bits, and 1024 bits is	currently on the margin of being crackable.
+As such 2048 bit RSA keys are preferred.
+Top secret this code is.
+Probably.
+Apart from the master branch which hosted for all on github.
+And in molpro.
+And anyone that wants it obviously.}

 ```bash
 ssh-keygen -t rsa -b 2048